ShieldBattery/ShieldBattery/README.md

 If you should ever need to add or remove files to the projects, make the changes in `shieldbattery.gyp` and then re-run the build script to regenerate projects.
-This will ensure everyone can get to the same project state as you once your changes are merged.
+This will ensure everyone can get to the same project state as you, once your changes are merged.

 ## Project structure
 The various project files/folders are:
-- **bundler**: a script that bundles up all the binaries and scripts so they can be included in the installer
+- **bundler**: a script that bundles up all the binaries and scripts so they can be included in the installer.
 - **common**: utility classes that are used almost everywhere.
 - **forge**: windowed mode and general rendering wrapper for ShieldBattery.
 - **installer**: WiX installer project used for generating a releasable